‘Real Housewives Of Beverly Hills’ Fans Want Nicollette Sheridan To Join Cast For Season 10

 Nicollette Sheridan is causing controversy on this season’s Real Housewives of Beverly Hills—and she’s not even part of the cast.
-Sheridan, who is best known for her roles on Dynasty and Desperate Housewives, is in the middle of a social media firestorm with her ex-husband, Harry Hamlin, and his wife, RHOBH star Lisa Rinna, as previously shared by The Inquisitr.
+Sheridan, who is best known for her roles on Knots Landing and Desperate Housewives, is in the middle of a social media firestorm with her ex-husband Harry Hamlin and his wife, RHOBH star Lisa Rinna, as previously shared by The Inquisitr.

 On last week’s episode of the Bravo reality show, Lisa Rinna noted that both her husband and Aaron Phypers, the husband of new RHOBH co-star Denise Richards, were once married to Nicollette Sheridan.
 Rinna also claimed that Sheridan, who was married to Hamlin from September 1991 to August 1992, cheated on him with singer Michael Bolton.

-Sheridan took to Twitter to call Rinna’s cheating story as “fake news,” describing Bolton as a “longtime friend that was invited to our wedding,” While the 55-year-old actress also said she was happy that her ex Harry Hamlin found happiness with the Real Housewives star, Hamlin fired back, reiterating his wife’s claims that Nicollette left him to be with the pop singer.
+Sheridan took to Twitter to call Rinna’s cheating story “fake news,” describing Bolton as a “longtime friend that was invited to our wedding.”
+While the 55-year-old actress also said she was happy that her ex Harry Hamlin found happiness with the Real Housewives star, Hamlin fired back, reiterating his wife’s claims that Nicollette left him to be with the pop singer.

 Nicollette Sheridan then posted a retort, threatening to expose the truth about the end of her marriage to Harry Hamlin.
 The actress accused Hamlin of not owning up to his part in their divorce.